javiermolsanz/dinosproject/README.md

 ### Getting Started

-This project has a nodeJS express server to serve the dinos.json file as well as the public file.
+This project has a basic nodeJS express server to serve the dinos.json file as well as the public folder containing the front-end.

 In order to run it: